HQSquantumsimulations/qoqo_examples/documentation/src/circuits/readout.md

 Information is written to registers by the `MeasureQubit` operation or Pragma operations in a quantum circuit.

 * On quantum computing _hardware_ only _projective_ measurements into a bit register are available, that is a measurement in the `Z`-basis yielding `0` or `1`.
-* On _simulators_ one can also read out the full state vector into a complex register.
+* On _simulators_ one can also read out the full state vector or density matrix into a complex register.

-`MeasureQubit` corresponds directly to a _projectivce_ measurement and needs to be available on all general quantum computers. `PragmaRepeatedMeasurement` is shorthand for repeatedly running the circuit and apply a projective measurement each time.
-While it is not necessarily available with every [backend](backends.md) it is compatible with hardware qunatum computers.
+`MeasureQubit` corresponds directly to a _projectivce_ measurement.
+By definition projective measurements are available on universal quantum computers.
+`PragmaRepeatedMeasurement` is shorthand for repeatedly running the circuit and apply a projective measurement each time.
+While it is not necessarily available on every [backend](backends.md) it is compatible with hardware quantum computers.

 As shown in the example below, the operation `MeasureQubit` can be used to provide measurement instructions for each individual qubit.
 The input parameter `qubit` specifies the qubit to be measured, whereas the parameter `readout_index` defines the position in the classical register `readout` where the measurement value of the `qubit` is stored.
-The explicit assignment of a qubit measurement to a readout register index is necessary to handle any remapping, that might be introduced by a quantum algorithms, properly.
+The explicit assignment of a qubit measurement to a readout register index can be used to handle qubit  remapping in a quantum circuit.

-If the measurement is performed on a simulator or if the quantum computer hardware device supports the operation `PragmaRepeatedMeasurement`, it can be used instead of `MeasureQubit` command to provide the measurement instruction for all qubits in `qubit_mapping` that needs to be repeated N times (`number_measurements`).
-For further available pragma measurement instructions please refer to the section [pragma operations](pragma.md).
+When supported by the backend, `PragmaRepeatedMeasurement` can be used instead of `MeasureQubit` command to provide the measurement instruction for all qubits in `qubit_mapping` that needs to be repeated N times (`number_measurements`).
+For further available Pragma measurement instructions please refer to the section [Pragma operations](pragma.md).

-A code snippet example in python:
+Setting up readouts in Python:

 ```python
 from qoqo import Circuit